-Government issued the General Procurement Guidelines not only as a prescription for standards of behaviour, ethics and accountability, which it requires of its public service, but also as a statement of their commitment to a procurement system enabling the emergence of sustainable small, medium and micro businesses.
-These SME's will add to the common wealth of the country and its objective of enhanced economic and social well-being for all its people.
+Government issued the General Procurement Guidelines not only as a prescription of standards of behaviour, ethics and accountability which it requires of its public service, but also as a statement of Government's commitment to a procurement system which enables the emergence of sustainable small, medium and micro businesses which will add to the common wealth of South Africa and the achievement of enhanced economic and social well-being of all South Africans.

-Proper and successful government procurement rests upon certain core principles of behaviour - called the Five Pillars of Procurement.
+Proper and successful government procurement rests upon certain core principles of behaviour - the Five Pillars of Procurement.
 They are best described as pillars because if any one of them is broken the procurement system falls down.
-These Five Pillars are:
+The Five Pillars are:

 This is an essential test against which a department must justify a procurement outcome.
-Price alone is often not a reliable indicator and departments will not necessarily obtain the best value for money by accepting the lowest price offer that has met mandatory requirements.
-Best 'value for money' means the 'best available outcome' when all relevant costs and benefits over the procurement cycle are considered.
+Price alone is often not a reliable indicator and departments will not necessarily obtain the best value for money by accepting the lowest price offer that meets mandatory requirements.
+Best value for money means the best available outcome when all relevant costs and benefits over the procurement cycle are considered.